 The whole of it is very poisonous so if you ever spot one , its good you stay away as far as possible to avoid impeding danger associated with it.

 Many naïve travelers have been hurt and killed by this tree.
 Once they unknowingly run under the tree for shelter during rain.
 The sap is so poisonous that even a single rain drop coming from the tree branch can burn the skin instantly.
 The bark is poisonous too, so using it for fire wood can cause the smoke released from the wood burning to cause temporary or some extreme cases permanent blindness.
 Looking at all the way this tree can hurt anyone it’s still the most deadly tree ever known.

 The manchineel is a tree of about 15m tall which poses grayish bark, small greenish flowers and shiny green leaves.
 Its fruits are mostly green like that of an apple and greenish yellow when ripped.

 The manchineel trees are mostly found near beaches in the Central America and in Caribbean.
 It is an excellent windbreaker and the tree roots stabilize the soil, which in turn prevent the erosion of the nearby beach.
 It is native to the Western Hemisphere, and very poisonous in anywhere they are found.
 They are also found of growing in Florida, and the Bahamas.

-It is most of the time marked with anger signs to prevent travelers from
+It is most of the time marked with anger signs to prevent travelers from resting under them.

 We can check in this experience the symptoms, “I took a bite of the fruit and found it sweet to eat.
 A friend of mine also partook when I told him it tasty it was.
 After a moment, we felt a peppery feeling in our mouth, which increased into burning, and other leather sensation and blocking of the throat.”